Open Competition

 Student Research Potential

-good performance through school and university education (1st or 2:1, merit in Master’s if applicable); relevant degree from a department relevant to the student’s field of study; possibly some evidence of additional research or relevant work experience.
+Good performance through school and university education (1st or 2:1, merit in Master’s if applicable); relevant degree from a department relevant to the student’s field of study; possibly some evidence of additional research or relevant work experience.

 Scientific Quality of Proposal

-the proposed research is of some merit and has potential to make a scientific contribution and enhance the research environment of the host department/research group
+Proposed research is of some merit and has potential to make a scientific contribution and enhance the research environment of the host department/research group

 2. Marginal